autopkg/filewave/README.md

 # Validating Setup (TODO)
 In order to quickly validate whether or not your setup is working you can run a dummy recipe that prints out all the FileWave filesets.
-This proves that the autopkg scripts can correctly location your FileWave Admin Command Line tools as well as the priveledges required by your chosen user account.
+This proves that the autopkg scripts and FileWave magic sauce are working well together.

     $ autopkg run ValidateSettings.filewave.recipe